Kuanhao-Chao/splam/README.md

 #### <a name="annotation_splam_score"></a>Scoring splice junctions
-The next step is to score all the extracted splice junctions.
-For this step, you need the BED file generated from the previous step, and two additional files which are (1) the reference genome which its coordinates the junction BED file shared with and (2) splam model which you can find in `model/splam_script.pt`.
-After you have all these files, you can run the following command to score all splice junctions:
+In this step, the goal is to score all the extracted splice junctions.
+To accomplish this, you will need three essential files.
+Firstly, you should have the BED file that was generated in the previous step.
+Additionally, you will require two additional files: (1) the reference genome, which shares coordinates with the junction BED file [[example link](https://github.com/Kuanhao-Chao/splam/blob/main/test/chr9_subset.fa)], and (2) the splam model, accessible at [`model/splam_script.pt`](https://github.com/Kuanhao-Chao/splam/blob/main/model/splam_script.pt).
+Once you have these files in place, you can proceed to score all the splice junctions by executing the following command:

 ```
 splam score -G chr9.fa -m ../model/splam_script.pt -o tmp_splam_out tmp_splam_out/junction.bed
 ```

-This step outputs a new BED file with eigth columns.
-Two new appended columns are `DONOR_SCORE` and `ACCEPTOR_SCORE`.
-Note that any unstranded introns are excluded (p.s. they might be from unstranded transcripts assembled by StringTie).
+After this step, a new BED file is produced, featuring eight columns.
+Two extra columns, namely `DONOR_SCORE` and `ACCEPTOR_SCORE`, are appended to the file.
+It is worth noting that any unstranded introns are excluded from the output. (p.s. they might be from unstranded transcripts assembled by StringTie).

 ```
 chr9    14940   15080   JUNC_0  1       -       0.9999496       0.99997985